Where the University gets its income

 - the UK government

-Your tuition fees pay for our core costs, including:
+Whether you have Home or Overseas fee status, your tuition fees pay for core costs, including:

 - academic and research staff